I am currently working towards a PhD degree and am at the dissertation writing stage.

 In 2007, I spent 2.5 months in the UK, in the Centre for Evidence-Based Conservation.
-Our article on the subject of the very great length of the literature about animal reintroduction, published in the scientific journal Oryx, is the result of this cooperation.
-Our article also showed that about the reintroduction of birds and mammals there are more articles written than we would expect based on the number of species and reintroduction programs.
+Our article on the wide range of animal reintroduction literature, published in the scientific journal Oryx, is the result of this cooperation.
+Our paper also showed that the literature on reintroductions is biased in the favour of birds and mammals.

-In 2011, I wrote a 54-page study on the request of the Danube-Drava National Park, in which used a broad system of aspects for reviewing the results of the beaver reintroduction program in Hungary.
-In 2012, together with my student, Tímea OLAJOS, we looked over the Hungarian animal reintroduction programs.
-We concluded that the use of the guide published by the international conservation organization IUCN increases the chances of success of the reintroduction programs.
-In 2013, with my student Erzsébet ÓHEGYI, we reviewed the financing of Hungarian and foreign reintroduction programs.
+In 2011, I wrote a 54-page study on the assignment of the Danube-Drava National Park, in which I provided a broad review of the results of beaver reintroduction in Hungary.
+In 2012, together with my student, Tímea OLAJOS, we analysed Hungarian animal reintroduction programmes.
+We concluded that the use of the guidelines published by the international conservation organization IUCN increases the chances that reintroduction projects are successful.
+In 2013, with my student Erzsébet ÓHEGYI, we reviewed the financing of Hungarian and foreign reintroduction programmes.

-– CZINKI Zsuzsanna (2009): The Przewalski’s Horse Preservation MSc.. thesis, Centre for Environmental Studies, Faculty of Science, ELTE, Budapest, 65 pp. The thesis can be downloaded here .
+– CZINKI Zsuzsanna (2009): Conservation of the Przewalski’s Horse.
+(In Hungarian.)
+MSc.. thesis, Centre for Environmental Science, Faculty of Science, ELTE, Budapest, 65 pp.

-– OLAJOS Timea (2012): Analysis of the species-reintroduction in Hungary based on the IUCN guide BSc.. thesis, Department of Conservation and Ecology, Environment – Institute of Landscape Management and the Agricultural and Environmental Sciences, Szent István University, Gödöllő, 59 pp. The thesis can be downloaded here.
+– OLAJOS Timea (2012): Analysis of the Hungarian animal reintroductions based on the IUCN guidelines.
+(In Hungarian.)
+BSc.. thesis, Department of Conservation, Ecology and Environment – Institute of Landscape Management and the Agricultural and Environmental Sciences, Szent István University, Gödöllő, 59 pp.

-– ÓHEGYI Erzsébet (2013): Financing of the species-reintroduction programs MSc.. thesis, Conservation Engineering Master Degree, Agricultural and Environmental Sciences, Szent István University, Gödöllő, 86 pp. The thesis can be downloaded here.
+– ÓHEGYI Erzsébet (2013): Financing of the animal-reintroduction programmess (In Hungarian.)
+MSc.. thesis, Conservation Engineering Master Degree, Agricultural and Environmental Sciences, Szent István University, Gödöllő, 86 pp.

 – Animal Conservation (IF: 2.524)